 - a.
 The Public Health Outcomes Framework sets out a vision for public health, desired outcomes and the indicators that will be used to monitor how well public health is being improved and protected.
-The Framework includes five indicators relating to sexual health: - o C01: Total Prescribed long-acting reversible contraception excluding injections rate - C02: Under-18 conceptions

-- D02: New STI diagnosis (excluding chlamydia in the under 25s) - D02: Chlamydia detection rate - \circ D07: People presenting with HIV at a late stage of infection - b.
-Provision of emergency hormonal contraception (EHC) as described in this specification is expected to contribute to reducing the number of unintended conceptions both in under-18 and women of all ages
+The Framework includes five indicators relating to sexual health: - C01: Total Prescribed long-acting reversible contraception excluding injections rate - o C02: Under-18 conceptions - o D02: New STI diagnosis (excluding chlamydia in the under 25s) - o D02: Chlamydia detection rate (persons aged 15 to 24) - o D07: People presenting with HIV at a late stage of infection b.
+Unplanned pregnancy is a key public health indicator.
+On average, women in Britain spend around 30 years of their lives needing to avoid an unplanned pregnancy.
+Faculty of Sexual and Reproductive Health research shows that 45% of pregnancies in England are unplanned, with 1 in 4 pregnancies ending in termination in England and Wales.
+Provision of emergency hormonal contraception (EHC) as described in this specification is expected to contribute to reducing the number of unintended conceptions both in women under-18 and of all ages, according to the PHOF C02 indicator.